vtngx/crawler-dm/README.md

 # Research & Demo on Web Crawler
-Some of my research & demo on Web Crawler using `Scrapy Python` & `Spidy Python`.
+Some of my research & demo on Web Crawler using `Selenium Python`, `Scrapy Python` & `Spidy Python`.